chris-smith/ShiftBrite/README.md

 This is an Arduino Library for use with the ShiftBrite, an rgb led shift register.

 To begin use, place this folder in the libraries folder under your arduino program files.

 	For Mac OS X
 		- Navigate to Applications > Arduino > libraries

 	For Windows
 		- Navitage to C://Program Files/Arduino/libraries

+Pinout is defined in ShiftBrite.cpp as
+#define clockpin 13
+#define enablepin 10
+#define latchpin 9
+#define datapin 11

 Example use: